SCHLOSS LINDERHOF

 Linderhof is a refined and opulent architectural nugget in a wonderful natural setting at the foot of the mountains.

-A visit to Linderhof Palace itself is only possible with a guide and should not be missed.
+Linderhof Palace itself can only be visited with a guide, and is not to be missed.
 Inside, everything is decorated in rococo style.
-You will discover an opulent and refined ornamentation with precious materials from all over the world: porcelain from Meißen and Nymphenburg, vases from Sèvres, clocks from Neuchâtel, lapis lazuli from Afghanistan, ivory from India, etc. A French innovation from the 18th century was incorporated into the castle's royal dining room, a "table couvre-toi" that worked with a crank that had to be turned to raise and lower the table.
-Perfect for not disturbing the king in his reverie.
+You'll discover opulent, refined ornamentation using precious materials from all over the world: porcelain from Meißen and Nymphenburg, vases from Sèvres, clocks from Neuchâtel, lapis lazuli from Afghanistan, ivory from India, and much more.
+An 18th-century French innovation was incorporated into the château's royal dining room, namely a "table couvre-toi", which operated with a crank that had to be turned to raise and lower the table.
+Perfect for not disturbing the king's daydreams.
 Another French heritage awaits you in the hall on the first floor: a statue of Louis XIV!
-Admired by Louis II, the Sun King was his idol and inspiration.
-This wonderment can be found in the impressive bedroom of Ludwig II of Bavaria.
+Admired by Louis II, the Sun King was his idol and source of inspiration.
+This wonder is echoed in the impressive bedroom of Ludwig II of Bavaria.
 The rococo splendor of each room is simply fantastic, but nothing surpasses the sumptuousness of the Hall of Mirrors at the end of the visit.

 Did you know?
 This review was written by our professional authors.